The controversies of ‘Cyberpunk 2077′s’ bungled launch, explained

 Console versions are near unplayable

 Journalists who received code to review “Cyberpunk 2077″ were given no opportunity to play the game on console until release.
-Furthermore, they were restricted from publishing footage of the game alongside their reviews (i.e. to demonstrate bugs, or to show disparities between console and PC versions).
+Furthermore, they were restricted from publishing original footage of the game alongside their reviews (i.e. to demonstrate bugs, or to show disparities between console and PC versions).
 As mentioned in The Post’s coverage, “Cyberpunk 2077” looks great on a PC, aside from a plethora of bugs.

 The problems on console, however, are much worse, prompting CD Projekt Red to apologize and suggest eligible players seek refunds.